okGus/okGus/README.md

 - 👋 Hi, I’m Gus
 - 👀 I’m interested in learning what I don't know
-- 🌱 I’m currently learning a little bit of hacking on HTB
+- 🌱 I’m currently learning a machine learning
+- :seedling:
 - 📫 How to reach me - just linkedin idk, https://www.linkedin.com/in/gus-rosales/
 <!---
 okGus/okGus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.